 Conclusion: Who Should Invest in Gibraltar Property?

-Gibraltar property is a strong investment for buyers who value tax efficiency, capital preservation and a stable income stream over a medium to long-term horizon.
+Gibraltar property suits buyers who value tax efficiency, capital preservation and a stable income stream over a medium to long-term horizon.
 It is not the right market for everyone.

 Gibraltar property suits you if:

-- You are a UK-based investor who wants GBP-denominated property without FX risk
+- You are a UK-based investor who wants GBP-denominated property with no foreign exchange risk

 - You have a 7 to 15 year hold horizon and do not need quick liquidity